 Treatment of yeast infection includes the following medications:

 It's essential to complete the full treatment course, even if symptoms improve, to ensure the infection is fully cleared.
-During treatment, it is advisable to avoid sexual intercourse to prevent the spread of the infection to partners.
+During treatment, healthcare providers may advise avoiding intimate contact during treatment to reduce irritation and symptom recurrence.
 If symptoms persist or recur, consult a healthcare provider for further evaluation and possible underlying causes.

-Dirty fingers can indeed contribute to the development of a yeast infection by introducing bacteria and disrupting the vaginal microbiome.
+Poor hand hygiene may increase the risk of disrupting the vaginal environment, which in some cases can contribute to conditions that allow yeast overgrowth.
 While not the only cause, poor hand hygiene is a preventable risk factor.